HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 Medications to eliminate warts are typically applied directly to the lesion and usually take many applications before they are successful.
 Examples include:

 - Salicylic acid.
 Over-the-counter treatments that contain salicylic acid work by removing layers of a wart a little bit at a time.
-Don't use these products for genital warts, as they will cause severe irritation.
+Salicylic acid is for use on common warts.
+It can cause skin irritation and isn't for use on your face.

 - Imiquimod (Aldara, Zyclara).
 This prescription cream may enhance your immune system's ability to fight HPV.
 Common side effects of imiquimod include redness and swelling at the application site.